There are no coincidences in the paranormal world.

 Tim Wood—San Francisco, California

-Zozo has been traced back as far as the Middle Ages, but the entity has been in the demonologist’s lexicon since at least 1806.
-Encounters with the entity began to occur on the Ouija board or spirit board in the 1950’s, had an upsurge in the early eighties.
-As the internet became more accessible, victims or targets of the entity gradually began to compare notes.
+The demon Zozo has been traced back as far as the Middle Ages, but the entity has been in the demonologist’s lexicon since at least 1806.
+Encounters with the demon began to occur on the Ouija board or spirit board in the 1950’s, had an upsurge in the early eighties.
+As the internet became more accessible, violent ZoZo encounters gradually rose and victims began to compare notes.
 Evans’s website publication in 2008 gave those victims a forum.
-Once video streaming equipment improved, Zozo videos increased at an exponential rate—particularly in the last four years.
+Once video streaming equipment improved, Zozo videos increased and at an exponential rate—particularly in the last four years.

 Connecting the dots